oneapi-src/level-zero-spec/scripts/core/PROG.rst

        // Ensure hKernel1 completes before signaling hEvent1
        ${x}CommandListAppendLaunchKernel(hCommandList, hKernel1, &launchArgs, hEvent1, 0, nullptr);

-       // Ensure hEvent1 is signalled before starting hKernel2
+       // Ensure hEvent1 is signaled before starting hKernel2
        ${x}CommandListAppendLaunchKernel(hCommandList, hKernel2, &launchArgs, nullptr, 1, &hEvent1);
        ...

 Memory Barriers
 ---------------

-Commands executed on a command list are *not* guarenteed to maintain memory coherency with other commands;
+Commands executed on a command list are *not* guaranteed to maintain memory coherency with other commands;
 i.e. there is no implicit memory or cache coherency.

-- Fences provide implicit, coarse-grain control to indicate that all caches and memory are coherent across the device and Host prior to the fence being signalled.
+- Fences provide implicit, coarse-grain control to indicate that all caches and memory are coherent across the device and Host prior to the fence being signaled.
 - Events provide explicit, fine-grain control over cache and memory coherency dependencies between commands; allowing more opportunities for concurrent execution and higher device utilization.

 The following pseudo-code demonstrates a sequence for submission of a fine-grain memory dependency using events: